 Guppy Diet

-The nature of food depends on the natural environment they belong to.
-They are usually omnivores and would eat anything you feed them.
-It is an important part of guppy care.
+The nature of food depends on the natural environment a guppy belongs to.
+Guppies are usually omnivores and will eat anything you feed them, so food is an important part of guppy care.

-You can feed them with premade food available in the market, or mosquito larvae.
-Their main diet requires protein.
-For this, you can give them fish flakes but make sure they are of good quality.
+You can feed them with premade food available in the market or mosquito larvae.
+Their main diet requires protein, so you can give them fish flakes, but make sure they are of good quality.
 Protein is the main ingredient.

-To check if the fish flakes have the right amount of protein or not, check the list of ingredients.
-The list of the ingredients is in the descending order of weight.
+To check if the fish flakes have the right amount of protein, check the ingredients list.
+The list of the ingredients is in descending order of weight.
 The topmost ingredient can be other fish, shrimp, and meaty products.
 But if it has wheat or soy on the top, then don’t buy it.
 They are filler foods.

-You can also include live or frozen foods like shrimps or bloodworms and peas, cucumber, and lettuce for a vegetarian diet.
-Make sure to maintain variety in their diet as its absence can lead to nutrient deficiency.
+For a vegetarian diet, you can also include live or frozen foods like shrimp or bloodworms, peas, cucumber, and lettuce.
+Make sure to maintain variety in their diet, as its absence can lead to nutrient deficiency.

-Feed only the right amount of food, that is, the amount they can finish in 2 minutes and feed them only once or twice a day.
-Don’t overfeed them.
-It can make them sick.
-Also, remove any leftover food from the tank as it will start to rot and deteriorate the quality of water.
+Feed them only the right amount of food—the amount they can finish in 2 minutes—and feed them only once or twice a day.
+Don’t overfeed them; it can make them sick.
+Also, remove any leftover food from the tank, as it will start to rot and deteriorate the quality of the water.

 If you have fries in your tank as well, you can feed them the same food as adults, but make sure to break or mash it in tiny chunks.
 They require a small amount of food but four or five times a day.